Peter King's Football Morning In America: 2020 NFL Draft

 What the 2020 NFL Draft would have been like, Vegas style:

-Roger Goodell, from an island in the middle of the luxe pond just off the Strip in Las Vegas, announces to the crowd of 750,000 and to America: “With the 24th pick in the 2020 NFL Draft, the New Orleans Saints select Cesar Ruiz, center, Michigan.” . . .
-The ESPN camera posted on a high wall in the Saints draft room shows a grainy coach Sean Payton and GM Mickey Loomis high-fiving . . .
-As three cameras zoom in on him, Ruiz, in his $3,000 custom-made suit, steps onto a little boat to take him to a red carpet . . .
-He puts on a Saints cap, climbs onto the red carpet to fireworks overhead, fountains pulsing on all sides of him . . .
-Ruiz approaches Goodell, and though he is a humble kid who’d never do this in real life, chest-bumps the NFL commissioner.
+Roger Goodell, from a luxe podium next to Caesar’s Palace on the Strip in Las Vegas, announces to the crowd of 750,000 and to America: “With the 24th pick in the 2020 NFL Draft, the New Orleans Saints select Cesar Ruiz, center, Michigan.” … The ESPN camera posted on a high wall in the Saints draft room show a grainy coach Sean Payton and GM Mickey Loomis high-fiving … As three cameras zoom in on him, Ruiz, in his $3,000 custom-made suit, steps onto a red carpet in the middle of the Bellagio fountains … He puts on a Saints cap, walks the red carpet to fireworks overhead, fountains pulsing on all sides of him … Ruiz approaches Goodell, and though he is a humble kid who’d never do this in real life, chest-bumps the NFL commissioner.
 They bearhug.
 For the cameras, Goodell holds up the black-and-gold Saints jersey with RUIZ on the back.
 The crowd of 750,000 goes nuts.
 A fist-pumping Ruiz beams in this manufactured moment.

 What the 2020 NFL Draft actually was, pandemic style: